alisong779/golden-recipes-2/README.md

 # Golden Recipes 2

 Golden Recipes Two is my Ruby on Rails with Javascript portfolio project for Flatiron School.
+This project includes all of the functionality of the original Golden Recipes but with added asynchronous Javascript functions and a JSON API.

 # Installation: